Edit Paths identifies where Open Dental should store scanned or imported images and documents, export files, and letter merge templates.

 Problem: The Edit Paths window comes up repeatedly when you start Open Dental.

 Solution: The path to the OpenDentImages (A to Z) folders is invalid.
-Enter a correct path that can be accessed by ALL computers ALL the time (e.g. a path that starts with \\SERVER\ or similar).
+Enter a correct path that can be accessed by all computers all the time (e.g., a path that starts with \\SERVER\ or similar).

-A path to a mapped network drive (e.g Z:\OpenDentImages\ is not recommended.
+A path to a mapped network drive (e.g., Z:\OpenDentImages\ is not recommended.
 Mapped drives must be set up on each computer and sometimes computers fail to properly remap the drive on startup.
 For example: